China struggles with COVID infections after controls ease

 The reports echo the experience of the United States, Europe and other countries that have struggled with outbreaks while trying to restore business activity.
 But they are a jarring change for China, where “zero COVID,” which aims to isolate every case, disrupted daily life and depressed economic activity but kept infection rates low.

-Xi’s government began to loosen controls Nov.
-11 after promising to reduce their cost and disruption.
-Imports tumbled 10.9% from a year ago in November in a sign of weak demand.
+Xi’s government began to loosen controls on Nov.
+11 after promising to reduce costs and disruption.
+Imports tumbled 10.9% from a year ago in November, indicating weak demand.
 Auto sales fell 26.5% in October.

 “Relaxing COVID controls will lead to greater outbreaks,” Neil Thomas and Laura Gloudeman of Eurasia Group said in a report.
 “But Beijing is unlikely to return to the extended blanket lockdowns that crashed the economy earlier this year.”